 To book a free consultation on how to improve your mine safety and reduce collisions, please contact Carroll Engineering president Allen Heywood on firstname.lastname@example.org and he will arrange a time for one of their consultants to visit you.

-Carroll Technologies adds an additional layer of control to the system, with different levels of warning, from yellow to red, to cover a range of threats to worker safety.
+Carroll Technologies adds an additional layer of control to the collision mitigation system, with different levels of warning, from yellow to red, to cover a range of threats to worker safety.

-Carroll’s MSHA-approved solutions for miner safety include the Miner and Equipment Tracking System (METS) from Matrix Design Group which provides tracking, text pager communications and atmospheric monitoring all over a single cable.
+Carroll’s MSHA-approved collision avoidance technology for miner safety include the Miner and Equipment Tracking System (METS) from Matrix Design Group which provides tracking, text pager communications and atmospheric monitoring all over a single cable.

 1. Carroll supplies PBE’s PAS-C Proximity Alert System which utilises electromagnetic sensors and GPS (pictured below).

-“To help minimise those risks, visuals are important in a collision-avoidance system, because you can’t always have visibiity on where everything is,” said Carroll engineering president Allen Haywood.
+“To help minimise those risks, visuals are important in a collision-avoidance system, because you can’t always have visibility on where everything is,” said Carroll engineering president Allen Haywood.